 The highest Crown Chakra is said to be the Chakra of consciousness, the master chakra that controls all the others.
 Its role would be very similar to that of the pituitary gland, which secretes hormones to control the rest of the endocrine system, and also connects to the central nervous system via the hypothalamus.
 The thalamus is thought to have a key role in the physical basis of consciousness.

 The Ajna Chakra, or Third Eye, is linked to the pineal gland.
 Ajna is the Chakra of time and awareness and of light.
 The pineal gland is a light-sensitive gland, that produces the hormone melatonin, which regulates the instincts of going to sleep and awakening.
 It also produces trace amounts of the psychedelic chemical dimethyltryptamine.

 The Throat Chakra, Vishuddha, is said to be related to communication and growth, growth being a form of expression.
 This Chakra is paralleled to the thyroid, a gland that is also in the throat, and which produces thyroid hormone, responsible for growth and maturation.

-The Sacral Chakra, Swadhisthanna, is located in the groin, and is related to sexuality and emotion.
-This Chakra is said to correspond to the testes or the ovaries, that produce the various sex hormones involved in the reproductive cycle, which can cause dramatic mood swings.
+The Sacral Chakra, Swadhisthanna, is located in the groin and is related to sexuality and emotion.
+This Chakra is said to correspond to the testes or the ovaries, which produce the various sex hormones involved in the reproductive cycle, which can cause dramatic mood swings.